LTH Plumbing

 What It Costs to Install

 Electric storage systems are the simplest and cheapest option.
-A standard 250–315L system (suitable for most 3–4 person households) installed by LTH Plumbing in Yeppoon or Rockhampton costs $1,950–$2,450, including supply and labour.
+Installed by LTH Plumbing in Yeppoon or Rockhampton, electric storage systems cost $1,950–$2,400 — from 125L (suits 1–2 people) up to 315L (suits 4+ people), including supply and labour.

-The range depends on the unit size, any adjustments needed to your existing plumbing, and whether electrical work is required.
-If your switchboard needs attention, budget extra for the electrician.
+The range above depends on the unit size and any adjustments needed to your existing plumbing.
+As noted above, electrical work is quoted separately — most like-for-like electric replacements don't need it, but if your switchboard needs attention, budget extra for the electrician.

 What It Costs to Run